 Using reclaimed materials is not only great for the environment, with fewer materials ending up in a landfill site but also ensures fewer natural resources and less energy is used in your kitchen.

-Where using wood, try to look for products that are FSC Certified so you know that it has been harvested in a responsible, economically viable and environmentally friend way.
+Where using wood, try to look for products that are FSC Certified so you know that it has been harvested in a responsible, economically viable and environmentally friendly way.

 Use sustainable materials in kitchen design